ffirg/openshift/README.md

 ##### Demo steps
 1. Please fork the project https://github.com/VeerMuchandi/ab-deploy.git
 2. Edit the create-ose3-app-ab-deployment.sh script to reference the new forked project.
 3. Run the script (./create-ose3-app-ab-deployment.sh).
-Once you build "app-a", you need to pop out and then do a code change to index.php (change VERSION 1 to VERSION 2).
+Once you build "app-a", you need to pop out and then do a code change to index.php (the script will tell you this).
 Run through the rest of the script.

 ### Running